lmatosevic/lumen-rest/README.md

 ### 2. Create Controller
 After model is created, you can create simple Controller class and EXTEND the RestController class from this package.
-Also, you must implement method `getModel()` which must return Eloquent model created in last step which is the resource you want to expose through this REST API.
+Also, you must implement function `getModel()` which must return Eloquent model created in last step which is the resource you want to expose through this REST API.

 Example Controller class: